neal-igolgi/beo_api/docs/BEO_API.md

     { "error"  : "some error string", }

 -----------------------------------------------------------------------
-## slate start
+## Slate Start

 ### Description

-This is the command to start the slate on a channel
+This is the command to start the slate on a channel.
+This is a runtime command and will start the slate functionality for a channel.

 ### HTTP Request